rustielin/rustielin.github.io/_notes/dht.md

 Chord is not anonymous by design, which means that by its default formulation, is not compatible with anonymity focused distributed systems of today.

 Node IDs in Chord are calculated by hashing the node's IP address, and this would be easy to spoof and to Sybil attack.
+Similarly, keys in Chord are not content addressed but rather constructed by hashing the file name.
+This can be easily spoofed, especially when considering that only one version of the file for each file name can be stored at a time.
+It may also be the case that if a node is designated to store a file $x$, it may serve any verion of $x$ or even change $x$ arbitrarily.
+While there is decentralization in terms of topology, nodes are not able to host their own files, and instead depend on a peer, or set of peers (depending on replication parameters), to host their file for them.

 ## Kademlia